 We pay annual incentives to drive the achievement of key business results and to recognize individuals based on their contributions to those results.
 The Compensation Committee believes that this feature of compensation motivates executive officers to strive to attain our annual goals.
-At the beginning of each fiscal year, the Compensation Committee establishes objectives for the upcoming fiscal year which are tied to our success in achieving our strategic plan.
+Each fiscal year, the Compensation Committee establishes objectives for the upcoming fiscal year which are tied to our success in achieving our strategic plan.
 These objectives are within the following categories: